masud-src/OncoFEM/README.md

 cd OncoFEM
 python3 -m pip install .
 ````

-- Finally, the OncoFEM package will be locally installed via pip.
-First, set the global variable in your bashrc file
+- Set the global variables in your bashrc file
 by adding the following line.
 ````bash
 export ONCOFEM=PATH/TO/OncoFEM